kristiinara/GraphifySwift/README.md

     	count(a) as argument_count
     WHERE argument_count > veryHighNumberOfParameters
     RETURN
-    	m.app_key as app_key,
+    	distinct(m.app_key) as app_key,
-    	c.name as class_name,
-    	m.name as method_name,
-    	argument_count as argument_count
+    	count(distinct m) as number_of_smells

 ##### Parameters
 Query methods that have a very long parameter list.

 ##### How are parameters determined
-Very high number of parameters either has to be determined statistically using the box-plot technique or it should be the threshold that a person can reasonably handle when reading the function description.
+Very high number of parameters has to be determined statistically using the box-plot technique or it should be the threshold that a person can reasonably handle when reading the function description.
+Currently determined statistically and set to 2.5.

 ##### Implementation details
 \-